fedepacher/CreditScoring-MOX/README.md

 localhost:8000
 ```

->Note: If the models are not stored in the bucket storage the deployment will fail.
-Store the models manually as teh following section explains.
+>Note: If the models and datasets are not in the respective forlder the deployment will fail.
+Follow the section 10 to create and store the models and datasets.

 # Section 9